 In the closing days of World War I, William Dean was murdered at his hilltop farm in New Hampshire.
 Was the murderer his wife, suffering from dementia?
 Was it his best friend, a powerful judge and banker?
 Or his former tenant, a wealthy playboy suspected of being a German spy?

-Coming this June from Down East Books.
+from Down East Books.
+Available at bookstores everywhere.

 Books for adults

 Deep Water - Murder, Scandal and Intrigue in a New England Town